 Prior to his current role as program officer, Vadim was program manager for Cultural and Civic Vitality in Southeast Michigan.
 He supported the grantmaking and stewardship of the Signature Spaces and Arts and Culture focus areas.

-Vadim joined the William Davidson Foundation in May 2016 and was the program manager for cross-foundation initiatives.
-In that role, he led the Foundation’s learning and exploration initiative and was involved in the execution of the Signature Spaces portfolio.
+Vadim joined the William Davidson Foundation in 2016 and was the program manager for cross-foundation initiatives.
+In that role, he led the Foundation’s learning and exploration initiative.

-From 2014 to 2016, Vadim served as a program manager for the Downtown Detroit Partnership, where he was responsible for vital programs for the Business Improvement Zone.
+From 2014 to 2016, Vadim served as program manager for the Downtown Detroit Partnership, where he was responsible for vital programs for the Business Improvement Zone.
 Prior to that, he worked as an urban planning associate with Rock Ventures, focusing on placemaking initiatives in Detroit.
-He also served as an economic development analyst at Focus: HOPE.

-Vadim and his family reside in Birmingham, Michigan.
+Vadim and his family reside in Birmingham, MI.

 Photo credit: Doug Schaible